hlashbrooke/Code-Snippet-Library/readme.txt

 == Frequently Asked Questions ==

+= How do I add snippets to my posts/pages? =
+See the usage notes here: http://wordpress.org/extend/plugins/code-snippet-library/other_notes/.

 = Can I customise my snippet display? =
 The 29 themes that are packaged with the Ace editor should cover all your needs, but you can always use the CSS selectors for the code display to modify how it appears.